AstarNetwork/astar-docs/docs/integrations/wallets/astar-safe.md

 1. Select an account and connect to the Safe.
 You'll want to select at least 2 of the 3 owner accounts and then click Next.
 You may need to add additional accounts to your **MetaMask Address Book** For this example, two of the accounts have all been selected.
 2. Connect to the selected accounts by clicking Connect.
-3. If you are not connected to Astar Network, and you don't have the network added to your MetaMask, add Astar Network as a custom network by clicking Approve.
+3. If you are not connected to Astar Network, and you don't have the network added to your MetaMask, add it as a custom network by clicking Approve.
 4. Switch the network to Astar Network by clicking Switch Network.

 ![3](img/3.png)